 Converting leads through following up

-A significant number (80%) of sales occurs after continuous follow ups.
+A significant number (80%) of converting leads is after continuous follow ups.
 Constant follow-ups are an effective way of advancing and building your relationships, developing trust and gently leading your prospect to a purchasing decision.

 Image courtesy: tresnicmedia